fuzzylabs/edge-vision-power-estimation/README.md

 cd model_training
 ```

-Then run the following command to retrieve the training data:
+Then run the following command to retrieve the training dataset from DagsHub:

 ```commandline
 python data_version.py \